 The New GBA Compliance School - Purpose and Philosophy

 The newly re-designed GBA Compliance School is a two-year program.
-The purpose of the GBA Compliance School is to provide new as well as seasoned compliance professionals in all areas throughout the organization the tools necessary to build, monitor and maintain an effective compliance program.
-While the compliance landscape may become quiet at times, it is still evolving and subject to regulatory scrutiny.
-Our purpose is to keep feeding industry professionals with the essentials they need to identify risks and mitigate them while at the same time building partnerships with all business lines within the organization.
-This is accomplished by teaching not only compliance but also leadership skills as well.
+The purpose of the GBA Compliance School is to provide new as well as seasoned compliance professionals in all areas throughout the organization with the tools necessary to build, monitor, and maintain an effective compliance program.
+While the world of bank regulatory compliance may be quiet at times, it is still evolving and subject to regulatory scrutiny.
+Our purpose is to keep feeding industry professionals with the essentials they need to identify risks and mitigate them, while at the same time building partnerships with all business lines within the organization.
+This is accomplished by not only teaching compliance but also leadership skills.

-The 2020 school session, GBA Compliance School - Year One, will be Sunday, May 3, through Friday, May 8, at the University of Georgia Center for Continuing Education and Hotel on the UGA campus in Athens.
+Due to precautions now in place to battle the COVID-19 pandemic, the 2020 GBA Compliance School - Year One session has been rescheduled for Sunday, May 2, through Friday, May 7, at the University of Georgia Center for Continuing Education and Hotel on the UGA campus in Athens.

 For admission, a student must meet the following requirements: